Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Your Experience

-Businesses with strong reputations for high-quality cleaning services will be able to charge more than businesses without such a reputation.
+Businesses with strong reputations for high-quality cleaning services will be able to charge more than businesses that are just getting started.

-Keep these main factors at the forefront of your mind when determining cleaning prices.
-In turn, you’ll be able to justify pricing in the event of a client questioning your prices.
+Keep these main factors at the forefront of your mind when determining prices so you have answers in case a client questions you.

-Prior to determining how much to charge for house cleaning, you’ll need to choose a pricing method first.
+Prior to determining how much to charge for cleaning a house, you’ll need to choose a pricing method first.

 Flat Rate